coreymgilmore/stripe-appengine-frontend/README.md

 All processing and storing of credit cards is done via [Stripe](https://stripe.com/).
 Using Stripe provides you the benefits of simple and reasonable pricing, a modern administrative interface, and PCI compliance without any work on your side.
 You no longer need to worry about storing card information securely, someone hacking your internal systems, or paying for PCI compliance.

 #### Changelog:
-Version 4 (November 2018) is a major change.
+Version 4 (early-November 2018) is a major change.
 See [changelog.txt](changelog.txt).
-If upgrading, you will need to modify `app.yaml`.
-Otherwise, simply redeploy the app.
+See the install docs for instructions.

 Version 5 (mid-November 2018) is a minor change for user's deploying via App Engine.
 However, this is a major release as you can now run this app without App Engine.